notalim/cartibot/README.md

 `!mid`: the Bot reminds that mid doesn't exist.

+`!quote`: the Bot gives a random Carti quote from an interview.

+`!adlib`: the Bot gives an adlib.

 ### TODO or what it eventually will do (you can help me implement it!)

 `!insta`: the Bot outputs a random Cart Insta post.

-`!quote`: the Bot will say something like..
-"As I once said in <song_name>: ..." and give the bars from that song.

 * use Twitter API to get the Tweets instead of hardcoding them.